adamtsis/aurora-community-association/wp-content/plugins/user-access-manager/readme.txt

 <strong>How works the User Access Manager?</strong>

-All posts/pages which are not in a user access group are accessable to all users.
-Posts/pages can put to groupes by themselfe, categories or recursive (most by pages).
+All posts/pages which are not in a user access group are accessible to all users.
+Posts/pages can put to groups by themselves, categories or recursive (most by pages).

 <strong>How dose "Role affiliation" work?</strong>